 In the early 1990s, I settled in Los Alamos with my wife.
 Soon we had a baby girl.
-(I was Tom Tadfor Little during my marriage.)
+(I was Tom Tadfor Little during the marriage.)
 I was able to take up gardening again, and returned to growing irises and participating in iris societies.
 I started the first internet discussion group for irises, the Iris-L mailing list.
 During this time I was yearbook editor (and briefly acting president) for the Aril Society International, and my hybridizing interest became focused on expanding the fertile families, particularly the tetraploid arils, the arilpums, and the 48-chromosome dwarfs and medians.
 It seemed a very promising time for this kind of work: the Norris and Holden tetraploid oncogelia seedlings were in circulation, and the ongoing success of the aphylla lines of Hager and the Craigs gave hope that new fertile families of arils and arilbreds were imminent.
 A move from Los Alamos to Santa Fe gave me a larger garden and room for seedlings.
 I found kindred spirits in Francesca Thoolen and Harald Mathes, whom I corresponded with regularly.

 Life changes again intervened in my hobby.
 My marriage ended in 2002, and for some time I was living in apartments and small rental houses with little or no garden space.